Questions about the 9-month program…

 They follow our “Work, Study, Pray, In-Community” emphasis: Practical examples, biblical/theological foundations, spiritual formation, relationships.

-• All adults over 21 are welcome.
+• All adults 21 and over are welcome.

 Most Fellows are in their 20s and 30s, some in their 40s.